tlawrence3/tSFM/README.md

 `ECDF_pseudo` algorithms as special cases.  tSFM also calculates the confidence intervals for all the p-values except for those calculated with pseudocounts.

-1. To calculate the significance of KLD divergence values with 100 permutations for the contrast of the human and MAJOR clades, we can choose among the three algorithms of GPD, ECDF and ECDF_pseudo as in the three examples below:
+To calculate the significance of KLD divergence values with 100 permutations for the contrast of the human and MAJOR clades, we can choose among the three algorithms of GPD, ECDF and ECDF_pseudo as in the three examples below:

-    a.
-Method `ECDF_pseudo`:
+1. Method `ECDF_pseudo`:
     ```shell
     tsfm --kldperms 100 -m ECDF_pseudo -c tRNA_L_skel_Leish.sites74.struct.cove HOMO/HOMO MAJOR/MAJOR
     ```
     The `--kldperms` option will set the number of permutations to compute significance of KLD values to 100.

-    b.
-Method `ECDF`:
+2. Method `ECDF`:
     ```shell
     tsfm --kldperms 100 --exceedances 5 -m ECDF --alpha 0.03 -c tRNA_L_skel_Leish.sites74.struct.cove HOMO/HOMO MAJOR/MAJOR
     ```
     The `--alpha` option will set the significance level to compute the confidence interval of pvalues.
 Its default is 0.05.

-    c.
-Method `GPD`:
+3. Method `GPD`:
     ```shell
     tsfm --kldperms 100 -m GPD --targetperms 70 --exceedances 5 --peaks 50 -c tRNA_L_skel_Leish.sites74.struct.cove HOMO/HOMO MAJOR/MAJOR
     ```